 Making a classic improved whiskey cocktail is easy.
 Begin by mixing a small spoonful of gum syrup, which is about 12.5% of the total.
 Add three dashes of bitters and a small amount of maraschino liqueur.
 Be careful with the absinthe, as it’s less than 1% and can overpower the drink.

 Rye whiskey makes up about 68.75% of the recipe.
-Use a brand like Rittenhouse, which is often bottled at 100 proof.
+Choose a brand like Rittenhouse, which distillers often bottle at 100 proof.
 This adds bold flavors to your mix.
 Stir the ingredients in a chilled Old Fashioned glass that holds 6 to 8 ounces.
 Finish with a lemon twist to enhance the flavor without adding more liquid.

 Want to try something new?
 You can change up the recipe to create different whiskey cocktails.
 Bourbon can replace rye, and maple syrup can add sweetness.
 This tradition started in the mid-19th century when bartenders began experimenting with new ingredients.